fttlov/JCAdvance/README.md

 * **1 (World Space):** Relies heavily on a perfectly calibrated accelerometer.
 It uses real-world gravity to separate horizontal and vertical aiming <br>
 * **2 (Player Space):** uses ccelerometer too

 ⚠️ For modes 1 or 2: If your in-game crosshair moves diagonally when you swipe your hands horizontally (cross-talk), your accelerometer is miscalibrated.
 Calibrate the accelerometer correctly (see harware calibration).
-If you cannot perform a hardware calibration of the accelerometer, use software calibration (hotkey) or Local Space mode only
+If you cannot perform a hardware calibration of the accelerometer, use software calibration (hotkey) or Local Space mode only. <br>
+Software calibration of the device only works when the emulator is running.

 In short: for two-handed gamepads, the recommended values are 0 or 2.
 For Joy-Con: 1 or 0.